kubosuke/cloud-run-static-outbound-ip/README.md

 ## Query the application

-When you visit the application’s public URL, you will see that the IP address that it used to query https://ifconfig.me/ip is the IP address of the GCE instance.
+When you visit the `application’s public URL/ip/` , you will see that the IP address that it used to query https://ifconfig.me/ip is the IP address of the GCE instance.

-You can visit the application’s `/exit` endpoint to crash the Cloud Run container instance, which would normally have a new dynamic IP assigned to the instance, but in this case it remains the same as Cloud Run holds onto the request.

 ---